Residential Rental Agreement Templates by State

 What Is a Residential Rental Agreement?

-A Residential Rental Agreement - also known as a Rental Lease Agreement or an Apartment Lease - is an agreement that outlines the terms and conditions of a residential property tenancy.
+A Residential Rental Agreement is an agreement that outlines the terms and conditions of a residential property tenancy.
 This contract must be entered into by the landlord or lessor (who is the owner of the real estate) and the tenant or lessee (who is the individual paying rent to occupy the property).
 It is used for renting any type of residential property, including apartments, houses, condominiums, and more.

 The following is a list of all the existing types of Residential Rental Agreements:

 - One Page Lease Agreements.
 This is a simple rental agreement made between a landlord and a tenant for a fixed term or on a monthly basis, and it includes general terms for a residential lease only.

 - Condominiums.
 By means of this agreement, the landlord rents a residential unit that is part of a condominium association with other individually owned residences, and the tenant must comply with the rules and regulations of the association and should have access to use the common areas of the premises.

 - Month-to-Month Agreements.
 Also known as Tenancy at Will, this contract is a standard agreement with an extra clause that sets forth that tenancy will be valid until canceled by either party.

 - Vacation Agreements.
 This agreement only covers a short period, usually from 1 to 30 days.